4owkey/Python-weekly-notes/README.md

    	  • Call the method in the traditional way, without passing in self, but it is also possible to call it with self included.
       	  • Classes have their own variable scope rules similar to functions.
 	  • If is not set to something else, it references the class variable self.<=gs.
+          • However, the instance variable <=gs can also be modified by assigning a new value to MY(d)Og.<=gs.

+      INSTANCE AND STATIC METHODS